redhat-developer/gitops-repo-example/README.md

 This repository cannot be applied to the cluster since the sealed secrets are encrypted with accordance to the cluster at the time of creation of the repository.
 To create a GitOps repository that can be applied to the cluster, kindly run the commands showcased below.

-## Commands used to build mock repo
+## Commands used to build sample repo
 The following repo is build by running the following 3 commands:

 ### Day-1 operation